-British Columbia boasts Canada’s only year round golf destinations with golf courses in Vancouver and on Vancouver Island available for play virtually 365 days a year bar the the occasional, and uncommon cold/snow day (slightly more common this 2016/2017 winter, mind you, but it most certainly was an anomaly!).
-While the remainder of the BC golf courses do close for the winter, golfers start to see them reopen as early as February – with mother nature cooperating of course!
+British Columbia boasts Canada’s only year-round golf destinations with golf courses in Vancouver and on Vancouver Island available for play virtually 365 days a year bar the the occasional, and uncommon cold/snow day (slightly more common this 2017/2018 winter, mind you, but it most certainly was an anomaly!).
+While the remainder of the BC golf courses do close for the winter, golfers start to see them reopen as early as February – if Mother Nature cooperates, that is!

-Brace yourselves: the 2017 Golf season is a-coming!
-We are beginning to get concrete opening dates for the 2017 golf season from many of your favourite golf courses around BC!
+Brace yourselves: the 2018 Golf season is nearly here!
+We are beginning to get concrete opening dates for the 2018 golf season from many of your favourite golf courses around BC!
 Read on for the latest course opening dates and watch this space as well as our Twitter and Facebook pages for real time updates.

 If you need a refresher or are wondering where all the golf courses are located in British Columbia, view the BC golf map.